-White cherries and sour cherries make the most exquisite fruit confits, and in Romania they are very often served to guests as a sign of respect and appreciation of their visit.
+White cherries and sour cherries make the most exquisite fruit confitures, and in Romania they are very often served to guests as a sign of respect and appreciation of their visit.

 The pancakes are absolutely delicious and make for a very elegant dessert.
-You can also add a little whipped cream or crème fraîche, just for an extra layer of texture.
+You can also serve them with a little whipped cream or crème fraîche on the side.

 - 200g/7oz flour

 - 2 eggs

 - 1/2jar of cherry confiture (or any of your favourite jams or marmalades)

 Mix the eggs, buttermilk, milk, sugar, salt and oil together then gradually pour it over the flour, and stir a few times, making sure that you have no lumps in the batter.
 Don’t over mix.
 The key is to be gentle.
 Put the mixture in the fridge to rest for at least 1 hour.